The System of Bikram Yoga Poses

 - You should not eat before yoga class.
 2-3 hours is a good rule of thumb to stay away from an unpleasant experience

-- You are changing the construction of the body so small steps are necessary with tiny changes in the poses.
+- You are changing the body's construction, so small steps are necessary with tiny changes in the poses.
 Treat them like a baby learning how to walk with baby steps.

 What are the benefits of Bikram hot yoga?